 Furthermore, the former deputy also had a meeting with Lorenzo Fontana, President of the Italian Chamber of Deputies.

-The bill presented by Menia has caused controversy and caused fear among those who wish to recognize the Italian citizenship through descent.
-The measure proposes the requirement to prove a B1 level of proficiency in the Italian language and establishes one year of residence in Italy for descendants up to the third degree.
+The proposed law presented by Menia has caused controversy and concern among those who wish to obtain Italian citizenship through descent.
+The measure proposes requiring proof of a B1 level of proficiency in the Italian language and establishes one year of residency in Italy for descendants up to the third degree.

 These changes could make it difficult or even impossible for many descendants to obtain recognition of their citizenship, which could significantly impact their plans to connect with their Italian roots and their rights as citizens of the country.

-During the meeting with Menia, Lorenzato described the meeting as “tough” and highlighted the importance of fighting for the interests of the Italian-Brazilian community.
-“Those interested in keeping the law as it is will have to fight hard.
-We need to emphasize that we are important and that the Italian citizenship has an inestimable value for cultural heritage Italian-Brazilian and commercial,” Lorenzato told Italianismo.
+During the meeting with Menia, Lorenzato He described the meeting as "tough" and highlighted the importance of fighting for the interests of the Italian-Brazilian community.
+"Those interested in maintaining the law as it is will have to fight hard.
+We need to emphasize that we are important and that Italian citizenship has an invaluable worth for the Italian-Brazilian cultural and commercial heritage," Lorenzato told Italianismo.

 The former deputy also highlighted that the support of Menia's base strengthens the proposed law and increases the likelihood that it will be approved.